Department of LAS Menu

 Designed to give students a solid foundation in drawing concepts and techniques as well as traditional art appreciation.
 Topics include drawing tools and media, proportions, shading, line, value, texture, composition, and rendering in three dimensions.

 Building upon the fundamental techniques and art appreciation developed in Drawing I, Drawing II further explores rendering, composition, proportions, and perspective, focusing on more advanced subject matter.
 Additional topics include color theory, color blending, figure drawing, and anatomical rendering studies.
-Prerequisite: LAS272 Drawing I.
+Prerequisite: LAS272.

 This course prepares students to play leadership roles in the field of performing arts management.
 Students will learn the key concepts and terminology in the field, basic structural components of performing arts institutions, and essential managerial knowledge for running a range of performing arts companies.
-Throughout the course, students will simulate real-world situations to practice goal prioritization.
+Throughout the course, students will simulate real-world situations in managing a performing arts company or school.
 The course also emphasizes entrepreneurial thinking in today’s fast-changing world.
-The course features a slate of guest speakers with different expertise, including accounting, business law, public relations, and fundraising.
+The course features a slate of guest speakers with different expertise.

 This graduate-level course helps students develop the skills necessary to develop successful master-level compositions.
 The course will give students an idea of the step-by-step process of thesis writing: from question and conceptualization to research, to organization, to dissertation and presentation.
 Work in class consists mostly of short writing assignments, peer evaluations, and readings.
 Through lecture and discussion, students will analyze and examine literature in an effort to improve their own writing.
 At the end of the term, students will conceive a preliminary proposal for their master thesis project.